 MANAGEMENT AND DIRECTORS

-Bradford Cooke, M.Sc, P.Geo., Chairman and CEO, is a professional geologist with 32 years experience in project management and financing, including Shell, Chevron, Noranda, Endeavour.
+Bradford Cooke, M.Sc, P.Geo., Chairman and Founder, is a professional geologist with 32 years experience in project management and financing, including Shell, Chevron, Noranda, Endeavour.

 Garry Biles, P. Eng., President and COO, is a professional engineer with 34 years experience, most recently as the General Manager of the Bellavista gold mine for Glencairn Gold.

 Philip Yee, M.Eng (Mining), MBA, CPA, VP Finance and CFO, is a professional accountant with over 15 years experience as Controller and Officer of public companies.

 Deepak Malhotra, Phd, Director is a professional engineer with 50 years experience in all aspects of mineral processing and mining operations world wide, including the construction of the Yanacocha gold mine in Peru.